 Setting a writing rhythm also helps you to write unconditionally.
 Unconditional writing is based on writing whether or not you feel inspired, whether or not you’re in the mood.

 And the last factor to becoming a prolific writer (which didn’t fit in with my L & R sequence): courage

 Turns out, it was Asimov’s thing, too.
-Well, maybe he didn’t obsess about it like I do.
+Well, maybe he didn’t obsess about it as I do.

 He didn’t care about critics.
 He wrote past any fear of criticism.
 He was open about his awareness of his critics and how it didn’t hinder him.
 The more you can tune out your fear of rejection and criticism and turn on your focus and drive, the more words you will write.